Costessey, Norfolk

 Costessey’s property market in 2026 offers a range of options that typically sit slightly below central Norwich prices while delivering more space and greenery.
 The area is split into two distinct characters: Old Costessey features period properties, converted barn homes and larger detached houses along The Street and surrounding lanes, while New Costessey provides more affordable semi-detached and terraced housing from the mid-twentieth century onwards, plus several modern developments.

 The ongoing Queen’s Hills development on the western edge has been one of Norfolk’s largest residential schemes, adding thousands of new homes over the past decade.
 These modern properties attract first-time buyers and young families with energy-efficient builds, open-plan living, and dedicated cycle routes into the city.
-Further new-build phases continue into 2026, offering Help to Buy options and shared ownership where available.
+Further new-build phases continue into 2026, with shared ownership available on some plots.

 Buyer Tip: Old Costessey properties along The Street and around the church offer real character, flint-walled cottages, barn conversions and larger period homes.
 They sell quickly and often don’t make it to online portals, so register with local agents like Pymm & Co or Arnolds Keys for early notifications.